Not enough companies are taking advantage of inbound marketing.

 Lead generation is dialed up a notch with inbound efforts.
 In fact, 92.7% of companies using inbound increase their lead generation.

 Inbound marketing is also significantly cheaper.
-Inbound leads costs 61% less than outbound leads.
+These leads costs 61% less than outbound leads.

 All that great content you create is findable at any time by any potential customer.